 Capture the Atlas photo tours are aimed at photographers of all levels who are eager and curious to discover new places, improve their photography skills, and share unforgettable moments with a group of like-minded people.

-We always try to understand participant’s goals and expectations, and give our most honest advice about the decision of joining or not.
-This is not lead by the skills, but for the willingness to photograph, learn, and share.
-That way, we can make sure we are all on the same page and we have the best possible experience during the tour.
+We always try to understand each participant’s goals and expectations, and give our most honest advice about the decision of joining or not.
+As we said, the skills don’t matter, but it’s important to be willing to photograph, learn, and share.
+That way, we can make sure we are all on the same page and have the best possible experience during the tour.

-- You don’t mind waking up for shooting a beautiful sunrise.
+- You don’t mind waking up early for shooting a beautiful sunrise.